Use the process below to register for a public health course for graduate credit if you meet both of the following conditions:

 Submit form to School of Public Health

-Mail, fax, or drop off the form to the School of Public Health Student Services Center.
+Mail, fax, email or drop off the form to the School of Public Health Office of Admissions and Student Resources.
 Our staff will complete and sign section three and forward the form to One Stop Student Services where they will register you.

 You will receive a confirmation via the e-mail address provided on the registration form.
 The confirmation e-mail will also include important information regarding your time at the University.
 Read it carefully.
 A detailed class list will be mailed to you via snail-mail